What is Perimenopause? Symptoms and What to Expect

 Forgetfulness, losing keys etc

-These changes are usually temporary and linked to hormonal fluctuations - they are very rarely a sign of early dementia.
+These changes are usually temporary and linked to hormonal fluctuations.
+They can feel worrying, but are very rarely a sign of dementia.

 Sleep difficulties are frequently reported during perimenopause.
 You may find yourself waking overnight and struggling to fall back to sleep, leading to fatigue during the day.